• ECTS

 II - Decision theory

-1. Framework and problematic.
+1. Background and issues.

 a) Random experiment, state of nature, decision, loss, pure/mixed decision rule, risk. b) Pre-order on decision rules.

-2. Some classical problems:
+2. Some classic problems:

-3. The pre-order on decision rules.
+3. Pre-ordering of decision rules.

 4. Statistical principles & rule selection